133usr/7770km-to-Mother/README.md

 if the number is 7 then I get from 2 to 7 and the plane will fly from the longitude and latitude of the number 2 to the longitude and latitude of the number 7

+## Now this project became on state level

+So with different churches we need different scripts.js so it should interact with android and figure out with script.js to load..